blackd/Inventory-Profiles/description/description.md

 ## What's new

 - Support for Minecraft 1.17.x
-- Ctrl+q for fast item discard from players inventory, like shift swipe
+- Ctrl+Q for fast item discard from players inventory, like shift swipe

 ## Requirements